kingcrimsontianyu/QuarterLife/README.md

 Quarter Life (QL), based on Unreal Engine (version 4.22.2), is a first-person adventure game and my personal side project.
 My inspiration comes from Half Life, Portal, Bioshock, Prey, Witcher, Shadow Warrior, Unreal Tournament, Doom and Quake.

 This git repository contains C++ source code that establishes the main game mechanics.
-Blueprint scripts and asset data are not included, but avalable on request (kingcrimsontianyu@gmail.com).
+Blueprint scripts and asset data are not included in this repository, but available on request (kingcrimsontianyu@gmail.com).
 Use of blueprint scripts has been kept to a minimum.

 ------